kloptops/Portmaster-HalfLife/README.md

 - [x] Add launch scripts for Blue Shift / Opposing Forces to the ports directory when they're detected.
 - [ ] Consolidate the autoexe.cfg / config.cfg / opengl.cfg files.
 - [ ] Better installation instructions
+- [ ] Build a more robust build setup
+- [ ] Add support for counterstrike 1.6